PANPEIWEN/Infrared-Small-Target-Detection-Segmentation-Framework/docs/add_optimizer.md

-## Add Custom Optimizer and Scheduler
+## Add Optimizer and Scheduler

-You need to follow the process below to add custom optimizer and scheduler.
+You need to follow the process below to add optimizer and scheduler.